holaphil/amazing-maple-e08ae/src/pages/index.md

   - section_id: hero
     type: section_hero
     title: Hola!
-    content: >+
+    content: >
       Thanks for stopping by my personal website, holaphil.com.
 I spun this site up using Jamstack, an architecture designed to make the web faster, more secure, and easier to scale.
 If you're a closet nerd like me or just curious, you can learn more about Jamstack here.
+Now that we got that part out of the way, why build your own website?
     actions:
       - label: Learn More
         url: /contact